mbalabon/Balabon-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## Models Used in This Project

-The app includes the following supervised learning models:
+The app includes these supervised learning models:

 - **Linear Regression**
   Used for predicting continuous outcomes.

 - **Logistic Regression**
   Used for classification problems.
+Users can adjust:

 - **Decision Tree**
   A model that splits data into branches based on feature values.
+Users can adjust:
+  - **max_depth**: controls how deep the tree can grow.
+The deeper tree, the more complex.
+  - **min_samples_split**: controls how many data points are needed to split a node.
+Higher values make the tree simpler.

 - **K-Nearest Neighbors (KNN)**
-  Classifies data based on the closest neighboring observations.
+  Classifies data based on nearby points.
+Users can adjust:

-Each model can be adjusted using parameters such as max depth, number of neighbors, or regularization strength.
+  - **k (number of neighbors)**: controls how many nearby points are used.
+Smaller values are more sensitive, while larger values are more stable.

+### Additional Settings

+- **test_size**: controls how much of the data is used for testing versus training.

 ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁. ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.₊